Negative immersions for one-relator groups: Introduction

 A positive resolution of Conjecture \ref{conj: One-relator hyperbolization} would resolve the conjugacy and isomorphism problems for the class of one-relator groups with negative immersions.
 Of course, one can also ask whether one-relator groups with negative immersions have other conjectural properties of hyperbolic groups, such as residual finiteness and surface subgroups.

 Since $\pi(w)=1$ if and only if the corresponding one-relator group has torsion, and these are known to be hyperbolic by the B. B. Newman Spelling Theorem~\cite{newman-spelling,hruska-wise-spelling}, the remaining case of interest is $\pi(w)=2$.
-In this case, our techniques provide the following result.
+One-relator groups with primitivity rank two seem to behave differently than the rest; we state a mild strengthening of Theorem~\ref{thm: f.g. subgroups} in this case.

 \begin{corollary} Let $w$ be an element of a free group ${\FF}$.
-If $\pi(w)=2$ then the one-relator group $\GG={\FF}/\ncl{w}$ contains a subgroup $P<\GG$ with the following properties: \begin{enumerate}[(i)] \item $P$ is a two-generator, one-relator group; \item every two-generator subgroup of $\GG$ is either free or conjugate into $P$. \end{enumerate} \end{corollary}
+If $\pi(w)=2$ then the one-relator group $\GG={\FF}/\ncl{w}$ contains a subgroup $P\leq\GG$ with the following properties: \begin{enumerate}[(i)] \item $P$ is a two-generator, one-relator group; \item every two-generator subgroup of $\GG$ is either free or conjugate into $P$. \end{enumerate} \end{corollary}

 We call the subgroup $P$ the \emph{peripheral subgroup} of $\GG$ (we cannot currently prove that $P$ is an isomorphism invariant of $\GG$).
-Corollary \ref{cor: NN associate properties} suggests the following natural counterpart to Conjecture \ref{conj: One-relator hyperbolization}.
+We are unable to say anything new about two-generator one-relator groups -- note that, in this case, Corollary~\ref{cor: Subgroups of NI groups} is vacuous and Corollary \ref{cor: NN associate properties} is trivially true.

+\begin{example} Take $\KK$ to be a rank-two free factor $\langle x,y\rangle$ of a free group $\FF$, and let $w=[x,y]$.
+In this case, $G=\FF/\ncl{w}$ is the free product of $P=\KK/\ncl{w}\cong\ZZ^2$ together with a complementary free-group factor, and Corollary \ref{cor: NN associate properties} implies that every freely indecomposable two-generator subgroup of $G$ is conjugate into $P$.
+In this case, the conclusion also follows from the Kurosh subgroup theorem; however, in more complicated examples, $G$ will not split as a free product and the Kurosh subgroup theorem will not apply. \end{example}